armak/Leviathan-2.0/README.md

 ### Release
 The real deal.
 No-nonsense max crinklering with minimum extra.
 Use this for occasional testing and your final releases (the compression WILL take a while).
 ### Snapshot
 Use for general development.
 Only minimal crinklering but nothing extra included.
 Useful still for keeping track of relative size changes.
+This configuration overwrites Release configuration binaries, but doesn't generate and overwrite crinkler report.
 ### Debug
 By default includes some debug options, especially for OpenGL.
 Check out debug.h for more.
 ### Editor
 Creates a bigger exe similar to Debug, but with keyboard controls for pausing and seeking around temporally.
 Reguires a pre-rendered copy of the audio track used (well, not a must but...).
+Overwrites Debug configuration binaries.

 ## TODO
+* Fix warnings.
 * Automatically dump audio in Editor mode if no .wav already exists.
 * Support for more softsynths?
 * Editor more overlays (non-interactive seekbar, etc.).
 * More preprocessor macros for shader passes.
 * Incorporate shader_minifier into the "build chain".
+* Make the Debug configurations generate some actually useful debug info.